 You can also take care of sheep, cattle, or other livestock.
 You can harvest animal-based goods like milk or eggs and then take in the meats from these animals over time.

-Be sure to look for animals that you can take in and feed over time.
-You will need to get lots of food for your animals so they can grow and multiply.
+You will need lots of food for your animals to grow and multiply.
 You might have to get some animals in the wild or from a local farm to make this possible.
+Be sure to look for animals you can take in and feed over time.

 Survival Water Storage Long Term

 Good water sources can be hard to find in an emergency.
-It would be best if you used a few plans in regards to your water needs:
+It would be best if you used a few plans regarding your water needs:

-- Think about using a rain container that has a filter and seal inside of it.
-This can accumulate rain and clean out contaminants so it can be used as drinking water.
+- Think about using a rain container with a filter and seal inside it.
+This can accumulate rain and clean out contaminants to be used as drinking water.

-- While a good local lake or pond can assist, make sure that you have purifiers and filters when you get water from those places.
+- While a good local lake or pond can assist, ensure that you have cleaners and filters when you get water from those places.

 - Ensure the water you take in is from a space where the water will not be bad.
 If the water is from a space near a nuclear power plant or sewage processing plant, it is best to avoid it.